gokceneraslan/MQAP/README.rst

 Multiple model files can be specified using a comma-separated list of file names.
 This command first aligns all model structures onto the target structure and computes local structure features such as surface accessibility and secondary structure of residues.
-Output is saved into a CSV so that `train` command can parse it.
+Output is saved into a CSV so that :code:`train` command can parse it.
 Class labels are positive if residues of the aligned model file is close enough to those of target file.
-Maximum distance is specified by `--distance/-d` parameter which has a default value of 3.5 Angstrom.
+Maximum distance is specified by :code:`--distance/-d` parameter which has a default value of 3.5 Angstrom.

-`train` command parses given input CSV training file and trains a RandomForest using scikit-learn framework.
+:code:`train` command parses given input CSV training file and trains a RandomForest using scikit-learn framework.